Add a GitHub workflow

 }

-In the repo-iac/.github/workflows/_config/dev/ folder, create a new configuration file for the receive-dispatch workflow:
+Create a configuration file for the receive-dispatch workflow in the repo-iac/.github/workflows/_config/dev/

 ok pkg add receive-dispatch-event too-tikki_receive-dispatch-event